pesachnps/Bots-EDI/README.md

 - Organizations to reduce costs through open-source solutions

 ---

+**A special thank you to Henk-Jan Ebbers, the original creator of Bots EDI, whose vision and technical leadership made this incredible open-source EDI solution possible.
+His dedication to creating a free, enterprise-grade EDI platform has benefited countless organizations worldwide.**

 **A heartfelt thank you to everyone who has contributed to making Bots EDI the powerful, flexible, and accessible EDI solution it is today.
 Your dedication to open-source values and business automation has made electronic data interchange available to organizations worldwide.**